ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart_Container.rst

 .. attention::
    * When binding two directories, they must have the same name.
 It may be necessary to ``cd`` into the container and create an appropriately named directory in the container using the ``mkdir`` command if one is not already there.
-   * Be sure to bind the directory that contains the data the experiment will access.
+   * Be sure to bind the directory that contains the experiment data.

 .. _SetUpBuildC: